 Borrowing from relatives and friends is another typical technique to secure a loan for a small business.
 Keep in Borrowing from relatives and friends is another typical technique to secure a loan for a small business.
 Keep in mind, family or friends will be hesitant to invest in a business that doesn't have your "skin in the game” or your own funds invested into the startup.
 You can either provide regular payments to your family member or friend or you might offer equity or a share in your business.
 Thankfully, there are now tools that can assist you in managing a Friends and Family loan, making all of your documentation and duties obvious.

-Advice on approaching friends and family for startup business loans:
+Advice on approaching friends and family for funding your small business start-up:

 Approaching friends and family in the same way you would a formal lender is a good idea: